 Click on any thumbnail below to enlarge it

 The plaques below are for the Road Rogues of Los Angeles.
-Someone reversed the G
+Someone reversed

-same except Rogues is spelled correctly.
+looks the same, except Rogues is spelled correctly.

 These clubs are both from Piqua, OH but someone misspelled Ohio